psrvere/k8s-controllers/controllers_ideas.md

 This repository contains implementations of various Kubernetes controllers addressing real-world scenarios.
 Below are a few problem statements:

+## 1. Pod Labeller
+A Kubernetes controller that automatically labels newly created Pods based on their metadata.
+This controller watches for Pod creation events across all namespaces (excluding system namespaces) and applies labels based on the Pod's metadata (e.g., labeling based on the app name).

-## 1. Pod Auto Scaler
+## 2. Pod Auto Scaler
 Deployment Scaler Based on Labels: Develop a controller that watches Deployments with a specific label and scales replicas up or down based on a simple threshold, like CPU usage from metrics (using fake data).
 This is similar to basic auto-scaling in production web services without relying on HPA.

-## 2. Deployment Scaler Based on Labels
-A Kubernetes controller that automatically labels newly created Pods based on their metadata.
-This controller watches for Pod creation events across all namespaces (excluding system namespaces) and applies labels based on the Pod's metadata (e.g., labeling based on the app name).

 ## 3. ConfigMap Sync Controller
 Implement a controller that watches ConfigMaps in one namespace and synchronizes their data to ConfigMaps in another namespace.
 Useful in real-world multi-tenant setups where configs need to be mirrored across teams or environments.